chengjunyan1/lm-evaluation-harness/README.md

+Edits:
-1. Changed a lot in huggingface.py
+- Changed a lot in huggingface.py
-2. Turned off some warnings in task.py
+- Turned off some warnings in task.py
-3. Added BabyLM benchmarks
+- Added BabyLM benchmarks
-4. Turned off F1 in glue, too slow
+- Turned off F1 in glue, too slow